 Sometimes chickens will lay a wrinkled egg.
 These are normal eggs inside, with hard shells, but have wrinkled egg shells.
 So what causes these wrinkled eggs?
 And are they safe to eat?

-If the white of an egg (or Albumen as it is correctly known) is watery, it is harder for a shell to be built correctly around it and can cause an egg shell to be wrinkled or have ripples on it.
+If the white of an egg (or the Albumen as it is correctly known) is watery, it is harder for a shell to be formed correctly around the egg, and quite simply, this can cause an egg shell to be wrinkled or to have ripples on it.

 What causes wrinkled egg shells?

 As hens get older, the whites in their eggs will get thinner.
 It is one reason farms of commercial egg-laying hens are replaced after 18 months because it can look like an egg is old if the white is watery, and it ‘spreads around the pan’ when you go to cook it for breakfast!

 Watery egg-whites are more common in high egg-producing hens, such as hybrid layers producing upwards of 300 eggs per year.
 If you keep pure-breeds, you probably won’t notice this problem unless you look carefully.
 We see this typically with ex-battery hens who can lay eggs with watery whites as they become older.